 Work Hours in Afghanistan

-- The typical working week is Sunday through Thursday.
+- The typical workweek is Sunday through Thursday.

-- The Labor Law sets a maximum of 40 working hours per week on average.
+- The Labor Law sets a maximum of 40 work hours per week on average.

 Overtime in Afghanistan